British Columbia Teachers’ Federation welcomes new leader - BC Local News

 The British Columbia Teacher’s Federation (BCTF) is welcoming a new president this summer.

-On Tuesday morning in Victoria, the BCTF congratulated Teri Mooring on her appointment to the position; Mooring will be taking over Glen Hansmen on July 1 after holding the position as the BCTF first vice-president.
+On Tuesday morning in Victoria, the BCTF congratulated Teri Mooring on her appointment to the position; Mooring will be taking over Glen Hansmen on July 1 after holding the position as the BCTF first vice-president for six years.

 Congratulations @TeriMooring from #QuesnelBC.
 She will take over as President of the BCTF from @glenhansman on July 1. #bctf2019 #bced #bcpoli pic.twitter.com/Zg3albsiUI